Basic Biological Concepts

 Study of the transformation and diversification of populations through time.
 Topics include history of life, adaptation, selection and population genetics, speciation and extinction, evolutionary innovations, and patterns of diversity.
 Three class hours and laboratory.
 Capstone course.
 Prerequisite: Bio 211.

 A discipline comprising pure and applied science, which focuses on the preservation of biological diversity.
 Focus implicitly recognizes that preserving the genetic and ecological features of a species requires preservation of that species' niche.
 Topics include food web organization, spatial heterogeneity and disturbance, consequences of small population size and inbreeding, captive propagation, demographics of population growth, and species reintroduction and management.
-Prerequisite: Environmental Studies 211.
+Prerequisite: Environmental Studies 211 or BIO 111.
+BIO 316 and ES 316 are cross-listed.

 Survey of the phenomena and principles of animal development.
 Major attention is given to the genetic and cellular mechanisms that control cell differentiation and the development of form in several model organisms.
 Vertebrates are emphasized in the study of organ development.
 Three class hours and laboratory.
 Capstone course.
 Prerequisite: Bio 211 and 212.